-The Fund seeks to track the investment results of the Bloomberg US 600 Index (the "Index"), which measures the performance of the small-capitalization sector in the U.S. equity market as determined by Bloomberg (the "Index Provider" or "Bloomberg").
+The Fund seeks to track the investment results of the Bloomberg US 400 Index (the "Index"), which measures the performance of the mid-capitalization sector in the U.S. equity market as determined by Bloomberg (the "Index Provider" or "Bloomberg").
+The Index is a free float-adjusted capitalization-weighted (i.e., market capitalization based on the number of shares available to the public) index comprised primarily of U.S. equity securities.
+The constituents of the Index are determined using the following steps: